veu/js13k2015/README.md

 ### Play mode

-* Click to move the unit
+* No interaction possible at this point

 ### Edit mode